Bulgaria: The Secrets of Troyan

 This city is one of the most beautiful places in Bulgaria.
-Troyan is located in the heart of the mountain and that’s one of the many reasons to be so attractive for tourists, because of its magnificent nature and its refreshing air.
+Troyan is located in the heart of the mountains and that’s one of the many reasons it is so attractive for tourists, because of its magnificent nature and refreshing air.

 Many weapons, bronze vessels, and jewelry were found there to prove the existence of the Thracians.

-At the beginning of the Ottoman domination, the crafts start developing in Troyan.
-So the Ceramic Troyan School is opened and it is still working even today, which is a really impressive amount of time.
+At the beginning of the Ottoman domination, crafts started developing in Troyan.
+So the Ceramic Troyan School was opened and it is still working even today, which is a really impressive amount of time.
 Troyan is a city with a strongly developed economy.